HEPA Air Purifiers and Filters

 8. Household cleaning products: can contain many harmful volatile chemicals.

-9. Pesticides: source of extremely toxic chemicals that can be released into indoor air.
+9. Pesticides: source of extremely toxic and volatile chemicals that can be released into indoor air.

 11. Wall coverings: plasticized wallpapers can emit VOC's; wood paneling is often manufactured with formaldehyde.